School of the Air: Method

 Each student has direct contact with a teacher in an inland town such as Broken Hill, Alice Springs or Meekatharra.
 Each student typically spends one hour per day receiving group or individual lessons from the teacher, and the rest of the day working through the assigned materials with a parent, older sibling or a hired home-stay tutor.

 Originally the students received their course materials and returned their written work and projects to their hub centre using either the Royal Flying Doctor Service or post office services.
 However the extension of Internet services into the outback now enables more rapid review of each child's homework.

 As the children are in isolated situations, the School of the Air is frequently their first chance of socialisation with children outside their immediate family.
 This is supplemented by 3 or 4 annual gatherings where the children travel to the school to spend one week with their teacher and classmates.

 Studies have shown that such education is on par with, if not better than, standards set by the traditional methods of schooling.

-Awards
+Each state of Australia that uses this means of education has well-documented checks and overviews of the service.

+Honours

 In 2009 as part of the Q150 celebrations, the School of the Air was announced as one of the Q150 Icons of Queensland for its role as an iconic "innovation and invention".